ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-nodejs.md

 ### **Allowing browsers to perform DNS prefetching**

-Indica a permissão para usar como pré-busca de DNS.
+Indica a permissão para usar browsers como pré-busca de DNS.

 > By default, web browsers perform DNS prefetching to reduce latency due to DNS resolutions required when an user clicks links from a website page.
 It can add significant latency during requests, especially if the page contains many links to cross-origin domains.
 DNS prefetch allows web browsers to perform DNS resolving in the background before the user clicks a link.
 This feature can cause privacy issues because DNS resolving from the user's computer is performed without his consent if he doesn't intent to go to the linked website.
 On a complex private webpage, a combination \"of unique links/DNS resolutions\" can indicate, to a eavesdropper for instance, that the user is visiting the private page.
 For more information checkout the OWASP A3:2017 \(https://owasp.org/www-project-top-ten/OWASP\_Top\_Ten\_2017/Top\_10-2017\_A3-Sensitive\_Data\_Exposure.html\) advisory.